Show Artwork by Michael Gelen, Inkwell Studios.

 A deliciously dizzying (semi)-historical romp.

 Sprung from debtors’ prison after a disastrous overseas mission, Aphra is desperate to get out of the spy trade.
-She has a shot at a production at one of only two London theatre companies, if only she can finish her play by morning.
-But she’s thwarted by interruptions from sudden new love, actress Nell Gwynne; complicated royal love, King Charles II; and very dodgy ex-love, double-agent William Scott – who may be in on a plot to murder the king.
+She has a shot at a production at one of only two London theatre companies, if she can finish her play by morning.
+But she’s thwarted by interruptions from sudden new love, actress Nell Gwynne; complicated royal love, King Charles II; and very dodgy ex-love, double-agent William Scot – who may be in on a plot to murder the king.
 Can Aphra save Charles’ life, win William a pardon, resist Nell’s charms, and launch her career, all in one night?
 Against a background of a long drawn-out war and a counterculture of free love and pastoral lyricism, the 1660s look a lot like the 1960s in this neo-Restoration comedy about “the female Shakespeare.”

 Additional Programming:

-Open Rehearsal (for Subscribers Only): Wednesday, June 3, 2026 at 6:30 PM
+Open Rehearsal (for Subscribers Only): Wednesday, September 3, 2025 at 6:30 PM

 Community Matinee Preview ($12/Ticket): Thursday, September 11, 2025 at 10:00 AM